Quantitatively Nonblocking Supervisory Control of Discrete-Event Systems: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we have introduced two new properties of quantitative nonblockingness of generators.
-First, we have introduced a concept of quantitative nonblockingness for a given positive integer $N$, which requires that at least one of the tasks be completed in $N$ steps.
-With this property, we have formulated a new quantitatively nonblocking supervisory control problem, characterized its solution in terms of quantitative language completability, and developed algorithms to compute the optimal solution.
-Second, we have introduced another new concept of heterogeneously quantitative nonblockingness for a given subset of marker states and a subset of positive integers $N_i$ one for each marker state, which requires that every task represented by a marker state be completed in corresponding $N_i$ steps.
-We have also formulated another heterogeneously quantitatively nonblocking supervisory control problem, characterized its solution in terms of heterogeneously quantitative language completability, and developed algorithms to compute the optimal solution.
+{ In this paper, we have introduced a new concept of quantitative nonblockingness, which requires that every task (each represented by a subset of marker states) must be completed in prescribed numbers (one for each task) of steps.
+Moreover, we have formulated a new quantitatively nonblocking supervisory control problem, characterized its solution in terms of quantitative language completability, and developed algorithms to compute the optimal solution. }

 In this paper the bounds on task completion are specified in terms of the number of transition steps.
 In practice, the bounds may also need to be described by the number of time units or even real times.
 Thus in future work, we are interested in extending the concepts of quantitative nonblockingness to the nonblocking supervisory control framework of timed discrete-event systems \cite{BraWon94, Gouin:1999}.